Joy Kardish | Years Reimagined

 Reception: Saturday, September 9 @ 5 - 8 pm

-Join us for a sit-down conversation between Joy Kardish, Ava Margueritte, and Curator, Tiffany April
+join us for a sit-down discussion with artists Joy Kardish, Ava Margueritte, and curator Tiffany April

 RSVP your attendance to firstname.lastname@example.org